 I continued to teach short story writing at the UCLA Extension Writers’ Program, and spent the summer up in the mountains, teaching adults and high schoolers at the Idyllwild Arts Summer Program in Idyllwild, CA.

 I had eleven stories published in magazines and journals in 2017, including in TASTE, Fusion, The New York Tyrant, The Sewanee Review, Another Chicago Magazine, Hobart, Lithub, and Eleven Eleven.
-I also had stories accepted by Post Road and A Public Space; looking forward to seeing those in 2018.
+I also had stories accepted by Post Road, The Kenyon Review, and A Public Space; looking forward to seeing those in 2018.

 As for reading: it was a good year.
 I read 156 books, and only hated a few of them.
 My favorite by far was The Path to Power: The Years of Lyndon Johnson, Volume One by Robert Caro, which my dad had been telling me to read for 25 years.
 Well, it turned out he was right.
 I’ve found that I can’t do this book justice by talking about it, so all I will say is this: I didn’t know a book could be so good.